rahil008/WeatherForecastApp/README.md

 ## Overview

 This project currently contains only single screen that shows weather forecast for the next five days of the city specified.
-It uses API for the OpenWeather.org to fetch the data.
+It uses API from the OpenWeather.org to fetch the data.
 Data from the API contains 3 hourly data, however, app currently shows only single record for a date.

 ## Architecture